Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/vpn-gateway/_index.md

 <br><br>

-### VPNG-3 - Plan for Site-to-Site VPN and Azure ExpressRoute coexisting connection
+### VPNG-3 - Configure a Site-to-Site VPN as a failover path for Express Route

 **Category: Disaster Recovery**